Nashua in Hillsborough County, New Hampshire — The American Northeast (New England)

 Topics.
 This historical marker and memorial is listed in these topic lists: Patriots & Patriotism • War, World I. A significant historical date for this entry is November 11, 1955.

 Location.
 42° 45.484′ N, 71° 27.864′ W. Marker is in Nashua, New Hampshire, in Hillsborough County.
-Marker is on Main Street north of Hollis Street, on the left when traveling north.
+It is on Main Street north of Hollis Street, on the left when traveling north.
 Memorial flag pole is on City Hall Plaza.
 Touch for map.
 Marker is at or near this postal address: 229 Main Street, Nashua NH 03060, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Spanish-American War Memorial (here, next to this marker); President John Fitzgerald Kennedy (a few steps from this marker); 1939 City Hall (a few steps from this marker); Korean War Memorial (within shouting distance of this marker); City Fire Alarm Bell (within shouting distance of this marker); Yankee Flyer Diner Mural and Restoration (about 300 feet away, measured in a direct line); Masonic Temple (about 700 feet away); Tremont Square District (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Spanish-American War Memorial (here, next to this marker); President John Fitzgerald Kennedy (a few steps from this marker); 1939 City Hall (a few steps from this marker); Korean War Memorial (within shouting distance of this marker); City Fire Alarm Bell (within shouting distance of this marker); Yankee Flyer Diner Mural and Restoration (about 300 feet away, measured in a direct line); Masonic Temple (about 700 feet away); Tremont Square District (approx. 0.2 miles away).
 Touch for a list and map of all markers in Nashua.